xanathar/grimwidgets/README.md

 time.
 You can hook it to (potentially invisible) pressure plate, to timer, to lever etc. Once the strangeMist() is triggered, it will display the dialog box.
 You may note that the text is specified with double brackets.
 This is Lua way of defining multi-line strings.
-Once the user clicks ok, the clicked() command is called.
+Once the user clicks ok, the clicked() function is called.
 You can do whatever you want there - print out something, spawn new items, open doors etc.